Watch past educational presentations and see live events in real time

 Marisa S. Klein-Gitelman, MD, MPH

-Access to Care: The Patient Perspective from the 2015 ACR/ARP Workforce Study
+Access to Care: The Patient Perspective from the 2015 ACR/ARHP Workforce Study

-The Future of Rheumatology: Pediatric and Adult Fellows-in-Training Results from the 2015 ACR/ARP Workforce Study
+The Future of Rheumatology: Pediatric and Adult Fellows-in-Training Results from the 2015 ACR/ARHP Workforce Study

 Jonathan S. Hausmann, MD